DennielZhang/SUSTech_CS302_OS_Pintos_User-Programs/README.md

     - **close**

       Its handler is `syscall_close`.
 This syscall will close one file for a thread.
-It get the file descriptor and use `clean_single_file` to close it.
+It get the file descriptor and use `close_single_file` to close it.

 - Synchronization